Emmy-Nominated 'Watchmen' Writer Explores Generational Trauma And Racism

 JEFFERSON: I've loved it.
 Thank you.

-GROSS: Cord Jefferson is nominated for an Emmy for writing Episode 6 of the HBO series "Watchmen."
+BIANCULLI: Cord Jefferson is nominated for an Emmy for writing Episode 6 of the HBO series "Watchmen."
 The series is nominated for 26 Emmys.
-After we take a short break, we'll remember our longtime language commentator Geoff Nunberg.
-He died Tuesday after a long illness.
+The awards will be held Sunday, broadcast by ABC.
 This is FRESH AIR.